BoyKa74/BoyKa74/README.md

 ### 💡 About Me
 - 💻 Passionate about building **scalable, efficient, and innovative software solutions**
 - 🌱 Currently focusing on **Machine Learning & AI**
 - 🌍 Open to **global opportunities, collaborations, and internships**
+- 🎯 Specialized in converting Figma designs into pixel-perfect, responsive web applications

 ## 🛠 Technologies & Tools